League Two highlights and round-up: Leaders Newport held, Exeter hit six

 Carlisle, who started the day in fourth place, went down 1-0 at Tranmere, for whom Corey Taylor sealed a winning start for new boss Keith Hill, with the only goal of the game coming in the 51st minute at Prenton Park.

-Bottom club Southend had claimed their first and only win of the season 10 days ago against Walsall, but normal service was resumed as they fell 1-0 at home to Forest Green, with Jake Young scoring in the 63rd minute.
+Bottom club Southend had claimed their first and only win of the season 10 days ago against Walsall, but normal service was resumed as they fell 1-0 at home to Forest Green, for whom Jake Young scored in the 63rd minute.

 And things look even bleaker for the Shrimpers after second-bottom Stevenage ended a run of 11 League Two games without a win with a 2-1 success over Port Vale.